Macrometacorp/docs/docs/cep/query-guide/stream.md

 ## Syntax

-The syntax for defining a new stream is as follows.
+The syntax for defining a new stream is:

 ```sql
 CREATE STREAM <stream_name> (<attribute_name> <attribute_type>,